shikanime/bepeka/README.md

 # Bepeka Senpai

-An experimental sequential deep learning notebook using transfer learning to classify hentai by tags.
+A sequence classification experiment using transfer learning and recurrent neural networks to classify hentai by tags.